Rose Gacioch: Early life

 A native of Wheeling, West Virginia, Gacioch was orphaned at the age of 16.
 She lied about her age, saying that she was 18 in order to take a job in a corrugating plant in her homeland.
 She also joined the Little Cardinals, a semi-professional baseball team in town, being the only girl on the team.
 What she considered her best pitch was the curveball which she had learned from her brother Steve, the oldest of four Gacioch children and the only boy.

 One afternoon in 1934, the president of the corrugating company came to a Little Cardinals game.
-He meet Maud Nelson, the manager of the All-Star Ranger Girls, and asked her if she could swing through Wheeling on her next tour, and give Gacioch a tryout.
+He met Maud Nelson, the manager of the All-Star Ranger Girls, and asked her if she could swing through Wheeling on her next tour, and give Gacioch a tryout.
 Gacioch did good, as Nelson signed her for the Rangers.
 She alternated between the outfield and pitching.
 By then, women athletes hurried right into these teams.
 The trousers she used gave their name to pioneer women's baseball players, who were called Bloomer Girls.

-But 1934 was the last year that the Bloomer Girls teams would play.
-Local companies that had sponsored women's baseball were switching over the less expensive game of softball, an activity that relied mainly on a strong player, as is the pitcher.
-So Gacioch, like most other women players, switched to softball, barnstorming around the Midwest on weekends for as much as $50 for two days' play.
+1934 was the last year that the Bloomer Girls teams would play.
+Local companies that had sponsored women's baseball were switching over to the less expensive game of softball, an activity that relied mainly on a strong player, as is the pitcher.
+Gacioch, like most other women players, switched to softball, barnstorming around the Midwest on weekends for as much as $50 for two days' play.
 She was working in a factory during World War II when she read about the new women's baseball league, the All-American Girls Baseball League, being formed.
 At 29, she was a bit old to play baseball.
-Nevertheless, a co-worker said her that his daughter was a chaperone for the South Bend Blue Sox, and he would ask her to come and look Gacioch up.
+Nevertheless, a co-worker said to her that his daughter was a chaperone for the South Bend Blue Sox, and he would ask her to come and look Gacioch up.
 Her chance came with a tryout at Pulaski Field in South Wheeling, just two blocks from her home.